"

 Logo from The Colgate Comedy Hour

-Many sponsors believed that if viewers identified their favorite shows, such as The Colgate Comedy Hour, with a sponsor, they would likely purchase the advertised product.
-Source: Wikimedia Commons – public domain.
+Many sponsors believed that if viewers identified their favorite shows, such as The Colgate Comedy Hour, with a sponsor, they would be more likely to purchase the advertised product.
+Source: NBC, Sponsor: Colgate-Palmolive-Peet, Colgate Comedy Hour title card, marked as public domain, more details on Wikimedia Commons.

-Although advertising agencies once relinquished control of production to networks, they have retained some influence over program content.
+Although advertising agencies once relinquished control of production to networks, they have retained some influence over the content of programs.
 One executive commented, “If my client sells peanut butter and the script calls for a guy to be poisoned eating a peanut butter sandwich, you can bet we’re going to switch that poison to a martini (Newcomb).”
-While streaming services and digital advertising have introduced new avenues for advertisers, traditional methods like financial support and sponsorship withdrawal still play a significant role.
+While streaming services and digital advertising have introduced new avenues for advertisers, traditional methods such as financial support and sponsorship withdrawals still play a significant role.

 In conclusion, while the advertising landscape has evolved, advertisers continue to play a role in shaping program content.
 Factors such as public opinion, social media, and corporate social responsibility now influence their decisions more than ever before.